 Constituting one of the largest healthcare professions with almost 3 million jobs nationwide, approximately 60% of registered nurses are employed in hospitals.
-Job outlook for this profession is expected to grow by over 19% from 2012 to 2022 according to the U.S. Bureau of Labor Statistics.
+The job outlook for RNs is estimated at 19 percent growth from 2012 to 2022, according to the U.S. Bureau of Labor Statistics.

 Why Prospective RN’s Should Pursue Degree Programs

 There are 3 main ways to get your Registered Nurse license – via diploma, associate’s degree or bachelor’s degree programs.
 It is highly recommended to get your RN via the associate’s or bachelor’s in nursing degree paths due to more stringent hiring policies by employers today.